nfinit/ansibench/README.md

 number of programs in numerous languages.
-Weicker characterized these programs based on common constructs such as procedure calls and variable assignments, and used this data to write a benchmark corresponding to a "representative mix" of these features, similar to the design of the Whetstone benchmark nearly a decade earlier.
+Weicker characterized these programs based on common constructs such as procedure calls and variable assignments, and used this data to write a benchmark corresponding to a "representative mix" of these features, similar to the design process of the Whetstone benchmark over a decade earlier.

 Dhrystone was first ported to C by Rick Richardson of PC Research, Inc. and distributed via Usenet.
 Richardson and Weicker later collaborated on subsequent